randy3k/WolframAlphaLookup/README.md

 ```
 "wolfram_api_key": "%API_KEY%"
 ```
+HINT: You can access the file from the menu through `Preferences/Settings - User`.

 You can make and account and acquire an API key from the [Wolfram|Alpha Developer Portal](https://developer.wolframalpha.com/portal/).
-HINT: You can access the file from the menu through `Preferences/Settings - User`

 Shortcut Keys
 ------------------